-You already know a solid sales strategy can lay the groundwork for a successful, cohesive sales organisation.
+You already know a solid sales strategy can lay the groundwork for a successful, cohesive sales organization.
 But we’re here to show you how implementing a plan for sales enablement sets the stage for your sales strategy to align seamlessly with your sales goals.

 What Is Sales Enablement?

-1. Define Outcomes and Goals
+1. Define Business Outcomes and Goals

 - “What challenges/frustrations are we facing?”